Multisystem Inflammatory Syndrome in Children (MIS-C)

 Boosted means a person is fully vaccinated and has received a booster dose of COVID-19 vaccine.

-Case Report Form: Fill the case report form as completely as possible, scan and upload the form to CDPH y using the following REDCap Project: https://redcap.link/misc_afm.
+Case Report Form: Fill the case report form as completely as possible, scan and upload the form to CDPH using the following REDCap Project: https://redcap.link/misc_afm.
 REDCap is a secure platform to share documents with CDPH.
-If you need support filling out the form, please email email@example.com and indicate a point of contact and direct phone number for our investigators to reach you to obtain appropriate medical records to submit the form to CDC.
+For instructions on filling out the case report form, please review this guidance document.
+MIS-C cases with illness onset before January 1, 2023, but reported after January 1, 2023, will be assigned using the 2020 CDC MIS-C case definition but reported using the new case report form.
+An interim case reporting guidance document can be helpful for these cases.
+If you need support filling out the form, please email firstname.lastname@example.org and indicate a point of contact and direct phone number for our investigators to reach you to obtain appropriate medical records to submit the form to CDC.
 Ideally, the case report form includes information on patient discharge but notification of the suspect case should occur right away.

 CDC Case Definition for Multisystem Inflammatory Syndrome in Children (MIS-C)

 Any illness in a person aged less than 21 years that meets:

 The clinical AND the laboratory criteria (Confirmed), OR